andreasvc/disco-dop/docs/params.rst

               extracted fragments; with ``'doubledop'``, likewise but applying to the non-recurring/non-maximal fragments extracted to augment the set of recurring fragments.
+:collapse: apply a multilevel coarse-to-fine preset. values are of the form
+           ``('treebank', level)``; e.g., ``('ptb', 0)`` for the coarsest level of the Penn treebank.
+For the presets, see source of :py:data:`discodop.treebanktransforms.MAPPINGS`.
+           Including a stage for each of the collapse-levels in ascending order (0, 1, and 2 in the current presets), and then add a stage where labels are not collapsed.
 :packedgraph: use packed graph encoding for DOP reduction
 :iterate: for Double-DOP, whether to add fragments of fragments
 :complement: for Double-DOP, whether to include fragments which